Andonome/stories/README.md

 - A Fast-Casting Knack will be available to use Wits to cast even faster spells, allowing uncharismatic casters to exist.
 - A Ritual-Casting Knack knack will allow casters to use Intelligence, and to gain obscene amounts of Mana by casting long rituals (up to 10 MP).

-## Creations

-The new system replaces the Polymorph sphere with *Flesh*.
-Since mages can Create as well as alter, the system will allow mages to create monsters.

-The world will have to expect swarming little monsters, created from a mage's nightmares, or loyal homunculi which look all too human, but twisted by the creator's inability to get faces right.
-Fenestra should expect occasional colossal creatures, full of venomous spines, with living, clawing, vines grafted across its skin, or perpetually surrounded by a black, choking fog.

 ## Nura

 The new magic system cannot have nura as humanoids transformed and twisted.
 Instead, the nura will simply be their own people, who come from another realm.

-## Flesh

-Instead of polymorph, the generic Noun will be 'flesh'.
-Casters will alter, destroy, and create flesh.

-Fitting this into the current system will (unfortunately) mean that the system has healing magic.
-This will have to be heavily limited.
-Healing spells cast on someone will have the usual high TN, and they will not heal much - perhaps only a number of HP equal to the MP spent.

-## No Lights

-There is no 'light' sphere.
-Illusions will be made from almost any sphere when someone casts a 'complex' spell.
-Casters could summon light from fire, but it's not clear if the system will support long-term were-lights, floating about the place.

 # Structure